 Registration costs for UF students follow the standard tuition and fee rate of the University.
 Costs for non-UF students are detailed below.
 Registration includes access to the course materials (lectures, reading material, discussion sessions, etc), tuition, and fees.
 Students are responsible for any other costs (ex: microphone headsets are required for most courses).

 |$527.12* per Credit|

-*Cost for Spring tuition is subject to change by no more than 10% prior to January 4, 2013.
-Payment is not due until January 18, 2013 at 3:30pm EST. State employee waivers are accepted for this course.
+*Cost for Spring tuition is subject to change by no more than 10% prior to beginning January that year.
+State employee waivers are accepted for this course.

 Note: This class has limited enrollment and may fill up prior to the end of drop/add so we suggest registering early.

-Registration for the Spring 2013 semester opens October 29, 2012.
+Registration for the Spring semester opens in the end of October.
 Registration Ends on January 7th (Late registration open until January 11th, the last day of drop/add).